Hyperbaric Oxygen Therapy: More Lyme quackery

 If you are considering the use of a HBOT device for yourself or a loved one, be aware that some claims of what it can do are unproven.
 For example, HBOT devices are not proven to cure cancer, Lyme disease, autism or Alzheimer’s disease.
 The U.S. Food and Drug Administration recommends you check with your health care provider before using a HBOT device to make sure you are pursuing the most appropriate care.

 A 2015 review of 30 unproven or disproven therapies advertised for Lyme disease noted “No study of [HBOT] in humans with Lyme disease has ever been published.”
-Why use hyperbaric oxygen when Lyme disease is a treatable infection?
+A 2025 study found 117 US clinics that sold “nontraditional” (read: quack) Lyme disease treatments, and 15% of the clinics sold HBOT.

 HBOT is not cleared as safe and effective for Lyme disease by the FDA, and HBOT is not approved for Lyme disease by the Undersea and Hyperbaric Medical Society (UHMS).